Updated April 28, 2020

 3. Get At Least 3 Detailed Proposal Bids

 Once you have locked down details for your ideal space, capture it in an RFP (Request for a Proposal) that can be shared with contractors and other bidders.
-The Purgula RFP Generator will provide you with a uniform report that you can share and update as your needs or wants change.
+An RFP will provide you with a uniform report that you can share and update as your needs or wants change.
 By having all bidders address your key requirements with the same information, you will find it easier to perform a true “apples-to-apples” comparison amongst their individual proposals.

 4. Enter Data Into a Master Budget Spreadsheet